-Multi-nucleon transfer reactions in near-barrier collisions of actinides are promising in synthesizing new neutron-rich isotopes of Super Heavy Elements.
-These reactions can lead to the formation of neutron-rich super heavy nuclei, inaccessible via fusion reactions.
+Another scientific avenue in the field of SHE is emerging: Multi-nucleon transfer reactions in near-barrier collisions of actinides are promising in synthesizing new neutronrich isotopes of Super Heavy Elements.
+These reactions can lead to the formation of neutronrich super heavy nuclei, inaccessible via fusion reactions.
 This method allows the synthesis of a number of new isotopes of light Super Heavy Elements, up to the beta-stability line.
-Unfortunately, no universal detector concept exits, however, our laboratory is looking into upgrades and modifications of our existing detectors like ACCULINNA-2, SHELS, DGFRS-1, 2MAVR, GALS and CORSET.
+Unfortunately, no universal detector concept exits, however, the FLNR is looking into upgrades and modifications of existing detectors like ACCULINNA-2, SHELS, DGFRS-2, MAVR, GALS and CORSET.

-Another ambitious scientific goal is measuring the masses of SHE and this laboratory is planning for a special mass detection system, consisting right after the target of a pre-separator, followed by a cryogenic gas ion catcher and a time-of-flight mass-spectrometer.
+Another ambitious scientific goal is measuring the masses of SHE and the FLNR is planning a special mass detection system, consisting right after the target of a pre-separator, followed by a cryogenic gas ion catcher and a time-of-flight mass-spectrometer.